|

 “Pompeii and the Roman Villa” includes some 150 works of sculpture, painting, mosaic, and luxury arts, including recent discoveries on view in the United States for the first time and celebrated finds from earlier excavations.
 Exquisite objects from the richly decorated villas reveal the breadth and richness of cultural and artistic life, as well as the influence of classical Greece on Roman art and culture in this region.

-In the first century BC, the picturesque Bay of Naples became a favorite retreat for vacationing emperors, senators, and other prominent Romans.
 They built lavish seaside villas in the shadow of Mt.
 Vesuvius where they could indulge in absolute leisure, read and write, exercise, enjoy their gardens and the views, and entertain friends.
 Julius Caesar, Caligula, Claudius, and Nero owned seaside villas in Baiae; the emperor Augustus vacationed in Surrentum (Sorrento), Capreae (Capri), and Pausilypon (Posillipo); and the lawyer Cicero had homes at Cumae (Cuma) and Puteoli (Pozzuoli) as well as in Pompeii.
 The artists commissioned to adorn these lavish villas also worked for well-to-do residents of Pompeii and Herculaneum who emulated the lifestyles of the powerful elite.

 Drawn from the collections of the Museo Archeologico Nazionale, Naples, and from site museums at Pompeii, Boscoreale, Torre Annunziata, and Baia, as well as museums and private collections in the United States and Europe, the exhibition is organized in five sections:

-Patrons at Home: Marble or bronze portraits of members of the imperial family and individualized private portraits; frescoes depicting seaside villas, marine delicacies available fxrom the Bay of Naples, and intimate genre scenes; colorful glass vessels, and gold jewelry reflect the owners’ taste for luxury.
+Patrons at Home: Marble or bronze portraits of members of the imperial family and individualized private portraits; frescoes depicting seaside villas, marine delicacies available from the Bay of Naples, and intimate genre scenes; colorful glass vessels, and gold jewelry reflect the owners’ taste for luxury.

 nCourtyards and Gardens: Bronze statues and fountains, marble sculptures and reliefs, and frescoes that decorated the colonnaded courtyards.